Abyei Region

 Roads:

-• There is a primary road running from Abyei town to neighbouring Ruweng Administrative Area’s Abiemnhom.
-This road was considered impassible during both the rainy season of 2022 and dry season of 2023.
+• There is a primary road running from Abyei town to Abiemnhom in the neighboring Ruweng Administrative Area.
+This road was considered impassable during both the rainy season of 2024 and the dry season of 2025.

-• Another primary road runs from Abyei to the border town of Agok, and eventually to Warrap State’s Wunrok, Gogrial and Kuajok (also the state capital) and to Wau in Western Bahr-el Ghazal.
-Northern sections of the road (between Abyei and Wunrok) were considered impassable during the rainy season of 2022, and “passable with difficulties” in the dry season of 2023.
-The remainder of the road down to Wau was deemed passable throughout the year.
+• Another primary road runs from Abyei to the border town of Agok and then to Warrap State’s Wunrok, Gogrial, and Kuajok (also the state capital), as well as to Wau in Western Bahr-el Ghazal.
+Northern sections of the road (between Abyei and Wunrok) were deemed “passable with difficulties” during the rainy season of 2025 but passable in the dry season of 2025.
+The remainder of the road south to Wau was deemed passable throughout the year.

-• A primary road also runs north-west out of Abyei town into Sudan, whilst two secondary roads run parallel to the north.
-Road conditions within Abyei are reportedly extremely poor during the rainy season, and there is no information regarding the conditions of these roads.
+• A primary road also runs northwest out of Abyei town into Sudan, while two secondary roads run parallel to the north.
+Road conditions within Abyei are reportedly extremely poor during the rainy season, and there is no information on the conditions of these roads.

 UNHAS-recognised Heli and Fixed-Wing Airplane Airstrips: Agok